google/briolette/docs/design/explainers/technical_overview.md

   - if they add a split tag
 - Splits allow change to be made from larger value tokens
 - Splits are tags on transfers
-  - where the value specified is subtracted fron the original value
+  - where the value specified is subtracted from the original value
   - and kept with the prior signing ticket
 - The operator can choose to enable splits
   - and may do so for < 1.00 values or for any value